Updated September 3, 2021

 What Defines An Internship?

-Internships unfortunately have murky legal clarity defining them, but they are generally regarded as a type of work experience where a student or person considering a career change can be immersed into an organization for a set period of time in order to learn valuable experience and gain professional references.
+Unfortunately, legal clarity defining internships is murky at best, but they are generally regarded as a type of work experience where a student or person considering a career change can be immersed into an organization for a set period of time in order to gain valuable experience and professional references.
 An internship is not a way of assigning tasks that nobody at your sanctuary wants to perform, nor is it a way to simply get free help.
-Interns also generally should not perform any task that is critical for the day to day operation of your sanctuary.
+On the flip side, interns also generally should not be in sole charge of performing any task that is critical for the day to day operation of your sanctuary.
 The internship experience must primarily benefit the intern, and there must be a strong educational component and a method of demonstrating learned experience.
 That being said, interns can still perform very helpful and productive work for with your sanctuary while adhering to federal guidelines!

 Compensating An Intern

-An internship can either be offered volunteer basis with no financial compensation, with a small stipend, or as a compensated employee.
+An intern can either be offered a position on a volunteer basis with no financial compensation, or on a small stipend, or as a compensated employee.
 If you are classifying an intern as an employee, you will have to follow all of the state and federal labor laws that govern employment.
 Conversely, if they are a volunteer, you must not treat them as an employee!
 Generally it is not advisable to offer a stipend to a volunteer intern, but if you do, you must be very cautious in order to not trigger a Department of Labor audit.
 Any stipend should not exceed 20% of what it would cost you to hire an employee in the intern’s department.